Aditya-fmh/Aditya-fmh/README.md

-- 👋 Hi, Lorem Ipsum
+- Average NPC
-- 👀 I’m interested in Lorem Ipsum
+- Currently interested in web programming and python
-- 🌱 I’m currently learning Lorem Ipsum

 <!---
 Aditya-fmh/Aditya-fmh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.